HenrikBechmann/react-infinite-grid-scroller/README.md

 Here is one way of restoring scroll positions.
 Basically, save scroll positions on an ongoing basis, detect going into cache when `width` and `height` values are both 0, and detect coming out of cache when `width` and `height` are no longer zero.
 When coming out of cache, restore the saved scroll positions.

-This code is Typescript, in a a function component.
+This code is Typescript, in a function component.

 # Licence